Treaty Four Reserve Grounds 77

 The Treaty Four Reserve Grounds 77 are an Indian reserve in Saskatchewan, Canada, shared by 33 band governments from Saskatchewan and Manitoba.
-The Reserve Grounds are located adjacent to and west of Fort Qu'Appelle.
+The Reserve Grounds are surrounded by the town of Fort Qu'Appelle.
 In the 2016 Canadian Census, they recorded a population of 15 living in 6 of their 8 total private dwellings.

 All bands are signatories to Treaty 4.
 This Reserve may belong to Assiniboine Chief Long Lodge #77, who was a treaty signatory chief to Treaty 4 in 1877 at Cypress Hills.
 Further this land was designated to be shared by all Treaty 4 bands in 1996 to commemorate the signing of the Treaty Land Entitlement agreements between First Nation and the Provincial and Federal Governments.
 It was given the #77 after this.